News & Trending Insurance News

 antonpedko/Adobe group of skydivers above the clouds

-If you engage in risky behavior, a resulting death may not be covered by life insurance.
+If you engage in risky behavior, a resulting death may not be covered by life insurance, which could stop you from keeping more money in your bank account.

 Some examples of risky behavior include skydiving, car racing, deep-sea diving, participating in a war, abusing drugs or alcohol, and illegal activity.